mario-lemes/moltyjs/README.md

 You can use an array of ObjectId also as type ([ObjectId]).
 Noticed that to get the proper ObjectId type you must tu get it from the Schema.types() method object is returned.

+## Saving a document

+There are several operations to save a document into the database:

+* insertOne

+### insertOne()

+## Recovering a document

+There are several operations to recover a document from the database:

+* findOne

 # TODO

 * Improove documentation